sehranrasooljan/ecom_project/README.md

    - Configure the server to serve the project from the cloned repository's directory.

 3. Access the application:
-   - Open xamp and Strt Apache and MySQL.
+   - Open xamp and Start Apache and MySQL.
    - Create a Database 'ecom'.
    - Import the 'ecom.sql' file.